-These criteria are essential for developing an art education curriculum, but they are also evident in most works of contemporary art being made by professional artists.
-The diverse range of posts will suggest some of the ways we can think of responding to contemporary art using the tenets of educational theory and practice.
+These creative criteria are essential for developing an art education curriculum, but they are also evident in most works of contemporary art being made by artists across the globe.
+The ongoing posts throughout this blog will suggest some of the ways we can think of responding to contemporary art using the tenets of educational theory and practice.

-Artfully Learning is written by Adam Zucker, a New York based art historian, curator, and aspiring art educator.
+Artfully Learning is written by Adam Zucker, a New York based artist, art historian, curator and educator.

 Like Artfully Learning on Facebook for additional news and resources from the fields of art and education.